resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 >
 > Use Scraper to export the list of the first twelve [Members of the Australian Parliment](https://www.aph.gov.au/Senators_and_Members/Parliamentarian_Search_Results?q=&mem=1&par=-1&gen=0&ps=0). [https://perma.cc/8ATF-RT3Q](https://perma.cc/8ATF-RT3Q).
 >
-> We want to get a spreadsheet of three columns: Their name, their profile URL, and their district.
+> We want to get a spreadsheet of three columns: their name, their profile URL, and their district.
 > * Explore highlighting different parts of each member's `div` until you get a list of results by name.
 > * Use the inspector to find the elements that contain the data you want.
-> * Use xpath relative paths to indicate those elements into their own columns.
+> * Use XPath relative paths to indicate those elements into their own columns.
 > Tips:
 >
-> We first need to find the html tag that "holds" each row.
+> We first need to find the HTML tag that "holds" each row.
 Or we can play around with highlighting
 >
 > * To add another column in Scraper, use the little green "+" icon in the columns list.
 > * Look at the source code and try out XPath queries in the console until you find what